AnnaTiufiakova/inventory_app/README.md

  • KPI cards summarizing:
  1. Total spend on deliveries.
  2. Latest price per unit (calculated as price/quantity of the most recent delivery).
- 3. Total quantity sold, consumed, and wasted combined.
+ 3. Total quantity sold, consumed, and wasted combined.<br>

-File Descriptions
+### File Descriptions
- • run.py
+ • run.py<br>
 The main entry point for the application.
-This file starts the Flask server and initializes the app.
+This file starts the Flask server and initializes the app.<br>
- • __init__.py
+ • __init__.py<br>
 Sets up the Flask application factory and integrates extensions (such as session management).
-It ensures that the application is modular and organized.
+It ensures that the application is modular and organized.<br>
- • extensions.py
+ • extensions.py<br>
 Contains reusable extensions and helpers for the app, such as database connections or session utilities.
-Keeping this separate improves maintainability.
+Keeping this separate improves maintainability.<br>
- • routes.py
+ • routes.py<br>

 The core of the application’s logic.
-This file defines all the routes for user interaction, including:
+This file defines all the routes for user interaction, including:<br>
- • User authentication (login, logout, register, password change).
+ • User authentication (login, logout, register, password change).<br>
- • Inventory actions (logging deliveries, sales, consumption, waste).
+ • Inventory actions (logging deliveries, sales, consumption, waste).<br>
- • Reporting and visualization logic, including SQL queries for aggregating data and generating KPIs.
+ • Reporting and visualization logic, including SQL queries for aggregating data and generating KPIs.<br>
- • inventory.db
+ • inventory.db<br>
-The SQLite database file that stores all persistent data, including users, items, logged actions, and uploaded file references.
+The SQLite database file that stores all persistent data, including users, items, logged actions, and uploaded file references.<br>

-Raw SQL is used instead of ORM models to allow direct control over aggregation queries, simplifying reporting logic.
+Raw SQL is used instead of ORM models to allow direct control over aggregation queries, simplifying reporting logic.<br>
- • templates/
+ • templates/<br>
 Contains all Jinja2 HTML templates for rendering web pages.
-Includes pages for authentication, data entry, inventory setup, inventory logs, and reports with charts and KPIs.
+Includes pages for authentication, data entry, inventory setup, inventory logs, and reports with charts and KPIs.<br>
- • static/styles.css
+ • static/styles.css<br>
-The main CSS file for styling the application, ensuring consistent and clean presentation.
+The main CSS file for styling the application, ensuring consistent and clean presentation.<br>
- • static/images/
+ • static/images/<br>
-Stores static images used in the app (e.g. an image for home pape).
+Stores static images used in the app (e.g. an image for home pape).<br>
- • static/upload/
+ • static/upload/<br>
 Stores uploaded bills or receipts that can be linked to specific inventory actions.

-Design Choices
+### Design Choices
  1. SQLite and Raw SQL:
 Instead of using a heavier relational database system or an ORM like SQLAlchemy, this project uses SQLite with raw SQL queries.
 The choice was motivated by simplicity: SQLite requires no additional setup, and raw SQL allows for more direct aggregation queries, particularly in the reports and inventory calculations.
 This makes it easier to implement KPIs like “latest price per unit” or “total spend” without additional ORM abstraction layers.
  2. Minimal User Functionality: